Editor’s Note: This is a guest post by Sandy Kreps.

 6. Streamline regularly.
 Two huge areas of potential clutter with kids are toys and clothing.
 They pile up fast, so it’s important to declutter them regularly to save your sanity.
 Kids can help sort toys they no longer want to play with, though I find it helpful to make a pass through them myself first to get rid of toys I know for certain they never use.
 Choose clothing that’s simple and matches easily, with similar color schemes and, if possible, lots of solid colors.
 With two active boys, I prefer to buy dark colors to hide stains.
 Keep a bin in the closet for outgrown clothes, and go through drawers and closets at the beginning of each season to sort out clothing that no longer fits.
 It helps to buy socks in bulk, all the same brand and style, so that they are easy to pair up.

 7. Schedule in family time.
 Don’t forget to regularly plan some relaxing time with the family: a night in to watch a movie with home-popped popcorn and chocolate milk, an evening of board games or a weekend trip to the park.
 Read together or bake cookies, whatever you like — the important part is to consistently have some downtime together that doesn’t involve racing all over town.
 Make the focus spending time together, and let family members take turns choosing the activity so everyone gets to feel like they’re part of the team.

 Sandy Kreps is a green living/simplicity writer and graphic designer in Dallas, Texas.
-She blogs at Modern Simplicity which is dedicated to simple green living with a modern style.
 You can also find her on Twitter.